 After the war, he returned to Poland a few times, and met with Kazia, who recovered from her tragedy but never forgot it.
 She recalled his light suit, his comforting hug, and, as something of an oddity, that relentless drive which forced him to walk into destruction - when everyone else wanted to be as far from it as possible - and record it, the way he recorded her tragedy.

 Apart from Julien, Kazimiera Mika also met Sam, who accompanied his father on his last visit to Poland, who came again in 2019 for the opening of the IPN’s “Siege of Warsaw 1939.
-Photographs by Julien Bryan" exhibition – and who is participating online in the IPN's press conference on the release of "The Most Mysterious of Countries.
-The Soviet Union in the Photographs and Writings of Julien H. Bryan 1930–1959" on 22 September.
+Photographs by Julien Bryan" exhibition – and who participated online in the IPN's press conference on the release of "The Most Mysterious of Countries.
+The Soviet Union in the Photographs and Writings of Julien H. Bryan 1930–1959" on 22 September 2020.